 People think that just because Japan is small, it has the most expensive meat in the world.
-It is logical that meat in Japan has a higher price than in Brazil, but it is worth remembering that in several countries like Canada, meat costs much more than in Japan or Brazil.
+It is logical that meat in Japan has a higher price than in Brazil, but it is worth remembering that in several countries such as Canada, meat costs much more than in Japan or Brazil.

 Meat in Japan

 We don't need to talk about fish, because everyone knows that fish and seafood are part of Japanese cuisine.
-But it is wrong to imagine that Japanese people eat only fish.
+But it is wrong to imagine that Japanese eat only fish.
 I stayed in Japan for 30 days and only ate fish twice.

-How much does Meat cost in Japan?
+How much is Meat in Japan?

-Is meat in Japan expensive and little consumed?
+Is meat in Japan expensive and under-consumed?

 In my opinion and experience I had in Japan, I ate more recipes that had meat than fish.
 Among the recipes I tried, I would like to highlight: